-- 7. The NAO checklist is seen as a guide for all public sector organisations, from the largest to the smallest, and therefore and must be applied in a proportionate way.
-It is not intended as having to be fully completed by every committee regardless of the organisations size; rather, it acts as a prompt for committees to follow in conducting their reviews. - 8.
-Members are invited to consider the NAO checklist in advance of the 1 October meeting, and feed back views at that meeting.
-The Head of Governance and Licensing will capture views during the meeting, before circulating a final report for agreement remotely after the meeting, in advance of the Committee's December meeting.
+- 3.1.
+The NAO checklist is seen as a guide for all public sector organisations, from the largest to the smallest, and therefore and must be applied in a proportionate way.
+It is not intended as having to be fully completed by every committee regardless of the organisations size; rather, it acts as a prompt for committees to follow in conducting their reviews. - 3.2.
+AGC is invited to consider the NAO checklist in advance of the 9 December meeting, and feed back views at that meeting.
+The Authority and Committee Business Manager will capture views during the meeting, before circulating a final report for agreement remotely after the meeting.